 Grade K Grade 1 Grade 2 Grade 3 2.
 Use a combination of drawing, dictating, and writing to compose informative/explanatory texts in which they name what they are writing about and supply some information about the topic.
-Write informative/explanat ory texts in which they name a topic, supply some facts about the topic, and provide some sense of closure.
+2. Write informative/explanat ory texts in which they name a topic, supply some facts about the topic, and provide some sense of closure.
 2. Write informative/explanatory texts in which they introduce a topic, use facts and definitions to develop points, and provide a concluding statement or section.
-Write informative/explanatory texts to examine a topic and convey ideas and information clearly. a.
+2. Write informative/explanatory texts to examine a topic and convey ideas and information clearly. a.
 Introduce a topic and group related information together; include illustrations when useful to aiding comprehension. b.
 Develop the topic with facts, definitions, and details. c.
 Use linking words and phrases (e.g., also, another, and, more, but) to connect ideas within categories of information. d.
 Provide a concluding statement or section.

 \These broad types of writing include many subgenres.
 See Appendix A for definitions of key writing types.
-K-3

-Writing Standards - ALL GENRES W
+W Writing Standards - ALL GENRES

-PRODUCTION and DISTRIBUTION of WRITING ANCHOR STANDARD 4: Produce clear and coherent writing in which the development, organization, and style are appropriate to task, purpose, and audience.
+PRODUCTION and DISTRIBUTION of WRITING

+ANCHOR STANDARD 4: Produce clear and coherent writing in which the development, organization, and style are appropriate to task, purpose, and audience.

 Grade K Grade 1 Grade 2 Grade 3 4.
-With guidance and support from adults, 4.
-With guidance and support from adults, produce produce writing in which the development and writing in which the development and organization 4.
-(Begins in grade 2) CA organization are appropriate to task and are appropriate to task and purpose.
-(Grade-specific purpose.
-(Grade-specific expectations for expectations for writing types are defined in writing types are defined in standards 1-3 standards 1-3 above.) above.)
-CA ANCHOR STANDARD 5: Develop and strengthen writing as needed by planning, revising, editing, rewriting, or trying a new approach.
-Grade 3 Grade K Grade 1 Grade 2 5.
-With guidance and support 5.
-With guidance and support 5.
-With guidance and support from 5.
-With guidance and support from peers and from adults, respond to from adults, focus on a adults and peers, focus on a adults, develop and strengthen writing as questions and suggestions topic, respond to topic and strengthen writing as needed by planning, revising, and editing. from peers and add details questions and suggestions (Editing for conventions should demonstrate needed by revising and editing. to strengthen writing as from peers, and add command of Language standards 1-3 up to needed. details to strengthen and including grade 3.) writing as needed.
+(Begins in gra ade 2) CA 4.
+With guidance and support from adults, produce writing in which the development and organization are appropriate to task and purpose.
+(Grade-specific expectations for writing types are defined in standards 1-3 above.)
+CA 4.
+With guidance and support from adults, produce writing in which the development and organization are appropriate to task and purpose.
+(Grade-specific expectations for writing types are defined in standards 1-3 above.)

+ANCHOR STANDARD 5: Develop and strengthen writing as needed by planning, revising, editing, rewriting, or trying a new approach.

+Grade K Grade 1 Grade 2 Grade 3 5.
+With guidance and support from adults, respond to questions and suggestions from peers and add details to strengthen writing as needed.
+5. With guidance and support from adults, focus on a topic, respond to questions and suggestions from peers, and add details to strengthen writing as needed.
+With guidance and support from adults and peers, focus on a topic and strengthen writing as needed by revising and editing.
+5. With guidance and support from peers and adults, develop and strengthen writing as needed by planning, revising, and editing.
+(Editing for conventions should demonstrate command of Language standards 1-3 up to and including grade 3.)

 ANCHOR STANDARD 6: Use technology, including the Internet, to produce and publish writing and to interact and collaborate with others.